-Defendant removed these actions to federal court based on diversity jurisdiction.
-(Case No. 2:15-cv-03169, Dkt.
-No. 1; Case No. 2:15-cv-03170, Dkt.
+Defendants removed this action to federal court based on diversity jurisdiction.
+(Dkt.
 No. 1).
-The parties agree that both Defendant Pfizer and at least one named Plaintiff in each case are residents of New York.
+Plaintiffs allege that they are citizens of twenty-seven (27) different states, including New York.
+(Dkt.
+No. 1-2).
+The parties agree that Defendant Pfizer is also a citizen of New York.
+(Dkt.
+No. 1-2 at ¶ 83).
 Thus, complete diversity is lacking on the face of the Complaint.
-However, Defendant claims that the Court lacks personal jurisdiction over the non-Missouri Plaintiffs, that the Court should take up its motions to dismiss first, and that, if these Plaintiffs are dismissed, diversity jurisdiction exists.
-Defendant also claims that the non-Missouri Plaintiffs are fraudulently misjoined, that the claims of non-Missouri Plaintiffs should be severed and remanded, and that the Court has subject matter jurisdiction over the claims of the remaining plaintiffs.
+However, Defendants claim that the Court lacks personal jurisdiction over the non-Missouri Plaintiffs, that the Court should take up its motion to dismiss first, and that, if these Plaintiffs are dismissed, diversity jurisdiction exists.
+Defendants also claim that the non-Missouri Plaintiffs, including the non-diverse Plaintiffs, were fraudulently misjoined, that their claims should be severed and remanded, and that the Court has subject matter jurisdiction over the claims of the remaining Missouri plaintiffs.
+(Dkt.
+No. 1; Dkt.
+No. 16).
+The motion to remand is ripe for the Court's review.